-The Commission is exposed to various risks of loss and insurance coverage is provided by the City of Tualatin, which carries separate commercial insurance for both the City and the Commission.
+The Commission is exposed to various risks of loss and insurance coverage is provided by the City of Tualatin, which carries commercial insurance.
 Settled claims resulting from risks of loss have not exceeded commercial insurance coverage in any of the past three years.